 Close to the capital, Brighton is always a fun weekend getaway.
 Mooch around The Lanes neighbourhood and enjoy coffee after coffee, then take a look at the endless vintage shops to find that special something.
 To end the day make your way to the seafront and pier for some well-deserved fish and chips.
 For more outdoor fun head to Preston Park, which also serves as an outdoor festival venue.

 For glistening views of the seafront, Brighton and the South Downs, head up the British Airways i360 tower which cuts through the sky at 162 metres high.
 For history, head to the Royal Pavilion, which stands as a Grade I-listed former royal residence.
 It was constructed as a seaside palace for King George IV.
-From dance lessons to vintage cocktails, discover the best alternative things to do in Brighton, and plan your perfect Brighton getaway.
+From dance lessons to vintage cocktails, discover the

 For more music head to the British Music Experience.
 It stands proudly as the UK’s premier rock and pop museum with plenty of interactive experiences and memorabilia dating from 1945 onwards.
 Enjoy jamming in the instrument studio, too.
 Liverpool isn’t just music though.
 Head to the Royal Albert Dock which owns the biggest collection of Grade I-listed buildings in the country.
 It’s a vibrant area in the city with plenty of food and drink spots here which look out onto the waterfront.